serginator/cv/README.md

 ## generate all formats
 `npm start`
+To generate all resumes.
+It uses theme configured in `config` file.
 To be able to create pdf you have to install [wkhtmltopdf](http://wkhtmltopdf.org/)

 ## generate just html